Parallelism

 Generally

 HiGHS currently has limited opportunities for exploiting parallel computing.
-When using a CPU, these are currently restricted to the dual simplex solver for LP, and the MIP solver.
+When using a CPU, these are currently restricted to the dual simplex solver for LP, the factorisation-based interior point solver, and the MIP solver.
 Details of these and future plans are set out below.
 HiGHS has an implementation of a first order method (PDLP) for solving LPs that can exploit the availability of a GPU.

 By default, when running in parallel, HiGHS will use half the available threads on a machine.
 This number can be modified by setting the value of the threads option.